State Agency Placements

 Description

 State fellows experience the full gamut of the policy world.
-They see how the federal government tries to influence their decisions, and they are directly responsible for implementing programs.
-It is a perspective that you won’t gain anywhere else.
+They see how the federal government tries to influence a state’s policy decisions, and they are often directly responsible for implementing programs on the ground.
+It is a perspective that you won’t find anywhere else.
 If you are willing to learn and grow, you will be rewarded with ample opportunities to take leadership opportunities in new areas in most state placements.

 States have a great deal of discretion in how to implement most federal social programs, and they often have state-specific programs as well.
 State placements give fellows a view of policy that is closer to the “ground level” where policy reaches children and families.